script

 Posting Staff Job Vacancies

-The human resources office oversees the posting of and recruitment for staff positions.
-Postings for temporary and replacement positions must be approved verbally by the president.
-New or upgraded positions must be approved in writing via the appropriate requisition form: Requisition For New or Replacement Faculty or Staff Positions or theRequisition For Faculty and Staff Stipends, Increases or Upgraded Positions Form.
+The Human Resources office oversees the posting of and recruitment for staff positions.
+Positions must be approved in writing via the appropriate requisition form: Requisition For New or Replacement Faculty or Staff Positions or theRequisition For Faculty and Staff Stipends, Increases or Upgraded Positions Form.

 Hiring supervisors and human resources will determine the most appropriate form of posting(s).
 One or more or the following options may be selected: